webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005_Quick_Study.md

     - Assisting with testing and validation of products
 - **Business Case**
   - **Justifies the project**'s viability(most important) and alignment with business goals.
   - summarizes project and is first project proposal.
+Determines if project should proceed.
   - created in discovery phase.
 Often includes details about budget and timelines(start, end).
   - mnemonic: 'Executive Statements Offer Financial Projects Recommendation'
     - Executive Summary: brief summary. problem statement, solution, result.